sagnikc395/sagnikc395.github.io/src/projects/flowforge.md

 ---
-title: Building FlowForge: A Distributed Workflow Engine with Temporal
+title: FlowForge A Distributed Workflow Engine with Temporal
 date: 2026-04-24
 lead: Building a distributed workflow engine to understand what durable execution, retries, compensation, and operational visibility actually look like in code.